Getting your enterprise ready – bringing your employees along and next steps

 How long will you wait before you start your journey?

 Missed the earlier sections?
-Find parts I-III below by clicking each image..
+Find Part I, Part II and Part III below by clicking each image..

 Mark Torr is responsible for Advanced Analytics and IoT for Microsoft across the CEE region.
 Mark brings over 20 years of experience working in the fields of Data Management, Analytics and Reporting with the majority of that spent in various senior roles at SAS.
 Mark has worked with customers throughout the world, and across all industries, helping them to see how they can transform data into a strategic asset through the use of Analytics and more recently various big data technologies.
 Mark is a TOGAF certified enterprise architect who holds a 1st class degree in Software Engineering from Hull University, England.
 He is well known in the field of analytics and big data having spoken on a wide variety of thought leadership topics at external conferences.
 He is an active blogger (www.marktorr.com), has over 13,500 Twitter followers (and was recently named at #85 of the top 100 Big Data Experts to follow on Twitter and at #62 of the top 100 IoT Experts to follow on Twitter) and is also very active on LinkedIn.